 Lions Clubs International Foundation (LCIF) supports the large-scale humanitarian initiatives of members of Lions Clubs International, the world’s largest service club organization with 1.35 million members in 208 countries and regions.
-Service to youth has been a longstanding mission of LCIF, which awards grants to expand or establish Lions Quest programs in over 90 countries worldwide.
+Service to youth has been a longstanding mission of LCIF, which awards grants to expand or establish Lions Quest programs around the world.

 Lions districts and multiple districts are able to access three levels of grant funding to support local Lions Quest efforts.

 Purpose: To introduce Lions Quest to a community.
 The grant is intended to jump start Lions Quest activities in a new area by introducing the program to community members.
 Funds are used for informational seminars for Lions, community members, and/or educators.

 Amount: Up to $15,000; no matching funds required.

 Purpose: To start Lions Quest programs in new areas, or reactivate dormant programs.
 Funds may be used to: